scottwb/octopress/source/projects/savelovegive/index.markdown

 {% img center /projects/savelovegive/hero.png 'SaveLoveGive' 'SaveLoveGive' %}

 SaveLoveGive&trade; was the branding campaign for the direct-to-consumer efforts of the VERA&trade; Platform at [Validas](http://www.validas.com).
 It was a modern, mobile-first response-design web-app that helped users save money on their cell phone bills, with an option to donate a portion of their savings to a charitable cause.
-It was built from scratch, on top of our wireless billing analysis engine, VERA&trade;, in under six months and launched to an initial media fanfare that lead to over $4 million in consumer savings within the first six weeks of going live, and went on to raise over $100,000 in charitable donations in its first few months.
+We built it from scratch in under six months, on top of our wireless billing analysis engine, VERA&trade;, and launched to an initial media fanfare that lead to over $4 million in consumer savings within the first six weeks of going live, and went on to raise over $100,000 in charitable donations in its first few months.

 ## My Contribution